 One thing I never thought would be easy when travelling solo was to make friends and meet people from all walks of life.
 I soon discovered that not only was it easy, but also one of the greatest rewards travel brings.
 Now having friends in all corners of the globe – from different races, religion, cultures, beliefs… I have learned to shape my own.
 Now that’s something they can’t teach you in school!

-Visit a castle or twenty
+Visit a castle or two

 One castle, two castles, three castles, floor.
 While I won’t say the same for churches, somehow the fascination with castles just never seems to rub off on me and I could keep exploring the myths and legends of each castle for as long as I live.
 Luckily for me, Europe is an absolute mecca when it comes to castles (and LOTS of them!)